IamPravith/my-protfolio/README.md

-# Vinay Gupta – AI/ML Portfolio
+# Pravith Kumar J – AI/ML Portfolio

 > A full-stack, interactive portfolio built with Next.js, TypeScript, and Tailwind CSS.
 Features advanced UI, a custom ChatBot, and modular architecture for easy expansion.
 Designed for professionals in AI/ML, software engineering, and data science.